KSDaemon/wiola/README.md

 removeConnection(regId)
 ------------------------------------------

-Removes connection from viola control.
+Removes connection from wiola control.
 Cleans all cached data.
 Do not neglect this method on connection termination.

 Parameters: